Annual Report Design

 Home » Annual Report Design

-Andrew Pegler Media (APM) has designed 180+ annual reports for state and federal governments, local councils, and leading companies across Australia and Asia.
+Andrew Pegler Media (APM) has designed 250+ annual reports for state and federal governments, local councils, and leading companies across Australia and Asia.

 Our annual report design clients included Equip Super, Catholic Super, NSW Aboriginal Land Council, Geoscape Australia, Emergency Management Victoria, Closing the Gap Report and the Museum of Australian Democracy.
-As our many repeat clients will confirm, we bring best practice to this unique corporate communication.

 Our style of annual report design never says, ‘Look at me.’
 It says, ‘Look at this’.
 The design elements on every page have a clear purpose – to inform and engage.
 Our crisp, well-defined, visually-appealing annual reports artfully meld design, typography and colour with images and graphic elements to reinforce your brand and build collateral for your ‘social licence’.
 We can also animate your results and statistics with easily-digestible infographics, charts, tables and icons.